🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Accents: White hypericum berries, baby’s breath clouds, and cotton stems for softness.

 Keep arrangements loose and airy.
-A little asymmetry makes them feel natural and modern, not too “hotel ballroom.”
+A little asymmetry makes them feel natural and modern, not too hotel-ballroom.
+These same loose, romantic florals translate beautifully to a seasonal wedding tablescape if you are styling more than one room.

 4. Add Frosted, Acrylic, and Glass Details

-Medium shot, straight-on: A sleek reception vignette showcasing frosted acrylic signage with white ink lettering for menus and seating, a row of transparent ghost chairs, and a tablescape with glass chargers layered beneath crisp white napkins topped with a sprig of cedar.
-Mirrored accents and glass risers subtly bouncing candlelight for an icy, modern glow, cool-white reflections, no people.
+Straight-on medium shot of a sleek reception vignette with frosted acrylic signage in white ink, a row of transparent ghost chairs, and a tablescape with glass chargers under crisp white napkins topped with cedar.

 Clear and frosted accents are your secret weapon.
-They reflect light and mimic ice without giving anyone frostbite.
-Plus, they just look cool—literally and figuratively.
+They reflect light and mimic ice without giving anyone frostbite, and they keep an all-white palette from feeling soft and sleepy.
+I have seen a few well-placed glass and acrylic pieces make a plain reception space look genuinely designed.

 Frosty touches to sprinkle around